stjahyadi/backend/README.md

 7. The CI/CD pipeline that will start should have `deploy-to-stg` and `deploy-to-pro` manual jobs.

 ### Tasks
-1. Create CRUD from API to database.
-Check the table is not created
+1. Create CRUD from API to database - DONE
 2. Create PubSub with Emulator
 3. Create public API
-4. Create cache for public API
+4. Create distributed cache for public API
 5. Build CICD
+6. Wrap the exception